Karim-Hamdy/Optimization-of-a-thin-film-perovskite-solar-cell-using-RL-techniques/README.md

 ## Project Overview

-"Optimization of a thin film perovskite solar cell using RL techniques" is at the forefront of elevating the performance of perovskite-based solar cells.
+Optimization of a thin film perovskite solar cell using RL techniques is at the forefront of elevating the performance of perovskite-based solar cells.
 Our project takes advantage of advanced photonic structures and harnesses the power of Reinforcement Learning (RL) methodologies to improve light-trapping mechanisms, ultimately leading to superior energy conversion.

 ## Optimization Strategy